airportyh/jspec/README.txt

 = JSpec

-  JSpec is a minimalistic JavaScript test driven development framework, providing both simple installation as well as usage.
+  JSpec is a minimalistic JavaScript behavior driven development framework, providing both simple installation as well as usage.

 == Installation